SmBe19/LD43/promo/promo.md

 > Do you have a missing brain?
 Have you ever felt like you have one excess
 > kidney?
 Whatever your problem is, Dr. Dr. Ludwig and his team will gladly take
 > care of you and your organs.
-Just lay down on that conveyer belt over there and
+Just lay down on that conveyor belt over there and
 > wake up a different person*!
 >
 > \* Terms and conditions may apply